37 documents you may encounter during your Employment Tribunal claim (and what they mean)

 The application for an unless order can go hand-in-hand with an application for a strike out.
 For example, you might see an application for a strike out, with an unless order in the alternative.

-For a letter template to apply to the Employment Tribunal for an unless order, use our Application for unless order template
+For a letter template to apply to the Employment Tribunal for an unless order, use our Application for Unless Order template

 20. Application for hearing to take place in a different format